rishitha0547/DATA226/DATA226_FORMULA1_PROJECT/README.md

 This project builds a complete **Formula 1 performance analytics platform** that ingests **historical and real-time data** from the OpenF1 API, processes it through a modern data stack, and surfaces insights via an interactive dashboard.

-The platform answers questions like:

-- How does a driver’s **pace** evolve over a race?
-- How quickly do **tires degrade** under different speed profiles?
-- Which **strategies** lead to better race outcomes?

 ---

 ## ✨ Main Features